jordanly/JGameUtil_Pathfinding/README.md

   -JGTileMapInterface: The tilemap representation of your game map.
 It will be aware of blocked tiles and the cost of moving on certain tiles.

-  -JGPathfinderHeuristicInterface: The heuristic used in pahtfinding.
+  -JGPathfinderHeuristicInterface: The heuristic used in pathfinding.

   -JGPathfinderInterface: The actual pathfinder that uses the tilemap and heuristic provided to find a path between two points.